 There are so many different ways to preserve foods when you have a glut in the garden or have been able to buy up some foods cheaply.
 Which are your favorite ways to preserve or do you have any handy tips to share?
 Let us know here.
-Which do you do?

 - Ooh I have a great recipe for courgette and dill chutney (in response to an earlier reply)